 Our strong cancer research group led by Dr. Laura Hansen has successfully been awarded a six-year LB595 grant.
 In addition, several faculty had been awarded NIH R01 and R21 grants, foundation multi-year grants, and DoD grants.

-Our PhD, MD/PhD and Master students, together with students of our inaugural Master of Medical Science program, are enjoying the newly renovated student lounge on the 3rd floor of Criss II.
+Our PhD, MD/PhD and Master students are enjoying the newly renovated student lounge on the 3rd floor of Criss II.
 The ongoing seminar series every Thursday, and three ongoing journal clubs, have provided opportunities for our students, research postdocs, staff, and faculty to discuss their own research with each other and outside speakers.

 Our outstanding faculty have been the pillars in the 1st and 2nd year (M1 and M2) medical students’ education within the School of Medicine.
 Drs.
 Ken Kramer and Tom Pisarri are the Directors of the M1 and M2 curriculum, respectively, while other faculty have served as course directors, many of whom have received school-wide prestigious teaching awards.

 With our tireless efforts and collaborative spirit, I am confident that the Department of Biomedical Sciences will continue to thrive and the best time has yet to come.